Tang Yuan (汤圆) is a type of Chinese rice dumpling, commonly made using glutinous rice flour…

 What is Tang Yuan?

-To make these small bowls of chewy dumplings, some water will be mixed with the glutinous rice flour to form a soft pliable dough.
-We then roll them into small balls, to be cooked in a pot of boiling water, and then finally serve in a sweet dessert soup or syrup.
+To make these small bowls of chewy dumplings, simply mix some water with the glutinous rice flour to form a soft pliable dough.
+We then roll them into small balls, to be cooked in a pot of boiling water.
+After which, these little glutinous riceballs will be served with sweet dessert soup or syrup.

-These days, we also enjoy eating the tang yuan “dry”, with some sugar peanut mixture – like mua chee!
+Some people also enjoy eating the tang yuan without soup – with just the sugar peanut mixture – like mua chee!

-This is a new recipe with Q Q chewy dumpling skin.
-We really enjoy the dumpling skin, which tastes pretty much like mochi, so I am using a higher proportion of the skin to paste inside.
+This is a new tang yuan recipe with Q Q chewy skin.
+We really enjoy the chewy skin, which tastes pretty much like mochi, so I am using a higher proportion of the skin to filling.
 You can also refer to an easier recipe I have used previously, and adjust the proportion accordingly.

 >> MORE TANG YUAN RECIPES: